MuckRock/documentcloud-scraper-addon/README.md

 Click on the Add-Ons dropdown menu once more and click on the Scraper which will now be active.

-If succesful, the Add-On will grab all the documents it can pull from the site, load them into DocumentCloud, and then send you an email.
+If successful, the Add-On will grab all the documents it can pull from the site, load them into DocumentCloud, and then send you an email.
 It will now run hourly and will only alert you if it pulls new documents, with a second alert highlighting any documents that meet your key terms.